Skip to content

 Shared assets (used by multiple docs) can be added to src/assets/.

-Static assets, like favicons or files, are placed in the public/ directory.
+Static assets, like favicons or pdf files, are placed in the public/ directory.

-While the content folder structure and file names is not enforced, consistent structure makes content easier to navigate and find.
+While the content folder structure and file names are not enforced, consistent structure makes content easier to navigate and find.

 It is recommended to follow the following conventions: